College & Career

 - College Visits:

 - College Fairs: These virtual events are great opportunities to learn about colleges across the state and country.
-Below are some upcoming events.

 Students: If you are planning a college visit, please make sure you bring the College Visit Verification Form with you.
 If you wish your attendance to reflect your visit, the College Rep will need to complete this form.
 Return the completed form to the Attendance Secretary in the Main Office.
 Forms are available in the Main Office as well.